datacenter/cilium-dc-design/docs/aci/advanced_design.md

 This design aims to provide you with an easy and high scalable design; however, it comes with the following drawbacks:

 1. External services can only be advertised as “Cluster Scope”: This requirement is imposed by Maglev.
 This drawback is however of minor consequence thanks for Direct Server Return.
-2. Potential bottle necks for egress traffic
+2. Potential bottlenecks for egress traffic
-3. Node IP is "hidden" behind a L3OUT so there is a small loss of visibility compared to the Simplicity first design.
+3. Node IP is "hidden" behind the L3out so there is a small loss of visibility compared to the Simplicity first design.
+4. Ingress nodes have two interfaces with different route tables, this adds additional complexity.

 For issue (1) there is no solution.
 Issue (2) can be easily addressed with either vertical or horizontal scaling.